 Whether you have used Invoice Factoring in the past to fund your working capital needs or are researching to see if the factoring of your company’s invoices is right for you, it is important to understand Invoice Factoring Terminology so you can be a well-educated business owner.
 Businesscash.com has created this Glossary for your use.

-Reserve Account: Invoice Factoring is a two-part process.
-First is the initial Advance and secondly is the release of the Reserve less the Factor’s Fee once the invoice is paid.
+Invoice Factoring is a two-part process.
+First is the initial Advance.
+Second is the release of the Reserve less the Factor’s Fee once the invoice is paid.
 Occasionally a Factoring Company will hold a percentage of your Reserves if there is a history of chargebacks or to offset against any bad invoices.

-Without Recourse: The Factoring Company bears full responsibility for credit approval based solely on the Debtor’s financial ability to pay invoices according to the stated terms.
+The Factoring Company bears full responsibility for credit approval based solely on the Debtor’s financial ability to pay invoices according to the stated terms.
 There is also Limited Recourse were you covered in the event your client files for bankruptcy protection.
-Many times this is the most cost-effective way to Factor your Invoices as the Factoring Company can use Credit Insurance to mitigate that risk.
+Many times this is the most cost-effective way to Factor your Invoices.
+This is because the Factoring Company can use Credit Insurance to mitigate that risk.